-Answers wanted on airport phase of the airport project for the
+Answers wanted on airport

 (Continued from Page 1A) and customers to the Jennings facility.

 "BCI doesn't return its phone calls," the administrator told the council.

 At this time, Mr. Gilley said, there is no plan for the day-to-day operation of the airport and the whole expansion project has become unwieldy.